imgiseverything/philthompson.co.uk/index.md

 <a href="//github.com/imgiseverything/philthompson.co.uk">The code for this site</a> is
 available on GitHub for your perusal.
 It is a simple <del>PHP template (for easy header/footer includes)</del> 11ty static website that makes use of Github actions to deploy to a virtual private server with Continuous Integration (CI).

 Also happy using the latest JavaScript frameworks and learning new ones on the job.

 ## Development process (ReactJS)

-Phil Thompson builds ReactJS single-page apps (SPAs) with Create React App and TypeScript.
+Phil Thompson builds ReactJS single-page apps (SPAs) with Create React App (or NextJS) and TypeScript.

 Using either plain CSS or CSS-in-JS (either emotion or styled-components) for styling.